tfolkman/pytorch-deepq-doom/README.md

     * decay: how many steps to decay the learning rate over
     * gamma: the discount factor for future rewards
     * memory_size: max memory size
-    * save_every: how often to save the model weights
+    * save_every: how often to save the model weights and log statistics to the command line (# episodes)
-    * save_path: where to save model weights to
+    * save_file: where to save model weights to
-5. Run: 'pipenv python -k {comet api key} -c {path to config.json}'
+5. Run: 'pipenv python --key {comet api key} --config {path to config.json}'
     * Note: path to config.json defaults to config.json
 6. Go check out your comet dashboard and track its progress!